 Like the permit, both REAL ID and Limited versions of the provisional license are available.
 This license is available to teens that have held a permit for at least 6 months an have passed a road skills test.
 Teen drivers must also complete 40 hours of practice driving in order to apply for a provisional license, 10 of which mus tbe completed at night.

 Drivers with a provisional license must follow specific restricted hours.

 From September to June: 6 a.m. through 10:59 p.m.
 Monday through Thursday, and 6 a.m. through 11:59 p.m.
 Friday and Saturday.

 In June and August: 6 a.m. through 11:59 every day.

 Teens can obtain a full license at the age of 17, but must still follow the same driving hour restrictions as the provisional license until the age of 18.
+The teen must be violation free for the past 12 months andhad their provisional licesnse for at least 6 months.
 At 18, all restrictions are lifted.

 All teen drivers in D.C. must meet the financial responsibility requirements by carrying insurance.
 Most teens meet this requirement by having a parent or guardian add them as a driver on an existing policy.
 Teens away at school can continue to be insured in this way until they have established a separate, permanent residence.